PjHurtig/adventure-lab/README.md

 Few but impactful images helps the user experience by being clear on the subject matter of the site.

-- The hero image speakt loudly to the adventure and nature aspects.
+- The hero image speakt loudly to the adventure and nature aspects
-- The member portraits show the feeling of happiness being a part of the club can result in.
+- The member portraits show the feeling of happiness being a part of the club can result in
+- The media gallery shows beautiful scenery and companionship

 ### Overall Feel